phuse-org/SENDConform/doc/SHACL-SENDRule102Details.md

 A detailed description of SHACL syntax is beyond the scope of this document.
 Please refer to the [SHACL Introduction](SHACL-Intro.md) page for a list of resources.
 Only the details relevant to a specific rule component will be explained in this project.

 The SHACL file [SHACL/CJ16050Constraints/SHACL-SD1002.TTL](https://github.com/phuse-org/SENDConform/blob/master/SHACL/CJ16050Constraints\SHACL-SD1002.TTL) contains the constraints for this example.
-It is a work in progress and subject t change.
+It is a work in progress and subject to change.